-Last day to apply for August 2022 graduation.
-Students must apply online at NYITConnect.
+Last day to apply for August 2023 graduation.
+Students must apply online at the Student Service HUB.

-Canada Day.
+In lieu of Canada Day (July 1).
 Campus closed.
 No classes scheduled.

 Last day to withdraw from a summer course.
 Student and instructor signatures required on withdrawal form.